vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-cod-location/README.md

 A codicologic location (`CodLocation`) is an object with these properties (the only required one being `n`):

-- `endleaf`: whether the location refers to a set of endleaves, either at the start or at the end of the manuscript.
-0=not in endleaf, 1=at start endleaves, 2=at end endleaves.
+- `endleaf`: whether the location refers to a set of endleaves, either at the start or at the end of the manuscript: 0=not in endleaf, 1=front endleaves, 2=back endleaves.
 - `s`: ID of the reference system.
 - `n`: sheet number (defaults to 0 if not specified).
 - `rmn`: true if n must be displayed with Roman digits.